 The next step was the design of the statue.
 The two Frenchmen tried to inspire themselves from earlier symbols of liberty in France and the United States.
 Both preferred a fully dressed female, since a previous half-clothed Liberty figure stood as a symbol during the french Revolution.
 It was clear that the statue was supposed to look peaceful and the torch would represent progress.
 The crown with its seven rays would stand for “sun, the seven seas, and the seven continents”.
 The sculptor planned simple and bold contours, rather classical.
 In the statue’s left hand, Bartholdi decided to place a keystone-shaped tablet to emphasize the the role of law.
 It was inscribed with “JULY IV MDCCLXXVI” he date of the Declaration of Independence in the U.S.

-At yovisto, Professor Joanne Freeman talks about the event that has inspired Bartholdi’s design so much, the Declaration of Independence.
+At yovisto academic video search, Professor Joanne Freeman talks about the event that has inspired Bartholdi’s design so much, the Declaration of Independence.
 She sets the document itself in a historical context and explains it importance to the American Revolution.

 References and Further Reading:

 - Statue of Liberty National Monument at National Park Service

 - Made in Paris The Statue of Liberty 1877-1885

 - John A. Roebling – The Father of the the Brooklyn Bridge

 - Map View of World Heritage Sites in the United States via DBpedia and Wikidata